 For tasks like translation, the length of the input sequence N tends to be small, which is around 20-30 in common cases.
 A transformer block consists of an attention (or two for decoder), followed by a feed-forward network (FFN).
-For the attention layer, the FLOPs would be $O(4Nd^2 + N^2d)$; for FFN, the FLOPs is $O(2 \times 4Nd^2)$.
+For the attention layer, the Mult-Adds would be $\mathcal{O}(4Nd^2+N^2d)$; for FFN, the Mult-Adds is $\mathcal{O}(2\times 4Nd^2)$.
 Given a small N, it is doubtful if the bottleneck design is a good trade-off between computation and accuracy on 1D attention.
-To verify the idea, we first profile the computation makeup in the transformer in Figure 2b.
-Surprisingly, for the original transformer (denoted as 'base' in the figure), FFN layer actually consumes much of the computation especially on WMT En-De task.
-This is not desirable since FFN itself cannot perform any context modeling.
-In conclusion, due to the small N, bottleneck design cannot significantly reduce the computation in 1D attention, while the limited benefit is further compromised by the FFN layer; it also harms the
+To verify the idea, we first profile

-(a) Vanilla and flattened transformer block.

-(b) Mult-Adds breakdown for attention and FFN.
+- (a) Vanilla and flattened transformer block. - (b) Mult-Adds breakdown for attention and FFN.